|

 Green tea also has a powerful anti-inflammatory effect.
 If your skin is very sensitive and often red, products containing green tea extract may help soothe it.

 People with skin conditions such as psoriasis, rosacea, and dandruff, which are caused by inflammation, may benefit the most from the anti-inflammatory action of the chemicals in green tea.
+In a 2007 study published in Experimental Dermatology, green tea was shown to significantly lessen the severity of psoriasis in mice.

+Everyone has experienced a bad case of acne at least once in their lives - usually at the worst possible time.
 In addition to the benefits listed above, green tea catechins are anti-bacterial and can decrease hormone activity.
 This means green tea is an effective way to control acne, without the unpleasant side effects of benzoyl peroxide-based creams.

 A 2003 study carried out by Dr. Jennifer Gan-Wong of Memorial Medical Center in the Philippines showed that green tea cream was as good as benzoyl peroxide cream in treating acne conditions with fewer side effects.